bentoml/BentoML/docs/source/concepts/bento.rst

     - "secrets.key"

 Users can also opt to place a :code:`.bentoignore` file in the :code:`build_ctx` directory.
-This is what a :code:`.bentoignore` file would look like.
+This is what a :code:`.bentoignore` file would look like:

 .. code:: bash